tekknolagi/tekknolagi.github.com/_posts/2023-12-15-typed-c-extensions.md

 unbox it into a C int (and will also reutrn a C `int`) to PyPy, it wouldn't need to do any of these shenanigans

+And yes, ideally there wouldn't be a C API call at all.
+But sometimes you have to, and you might as well speed up that call

 ## Potsdam

 I talked to the authors of PyPy and GraalPython over some coffee at ECOOP 2022.